Marie Louise d'Orléans

-Marie Louise d'Orléans (María Luisa de Orleans; 26 March 1662 – 12 February 1689) was Queen of Spain as the wife of King Charles II.
-She was born petite-fille de France as the daughter of Duke Philippe I of Orléans and Princess Henrietta of England.
+Marie Louise d'Orléans (María Luisa de Orleans; 26 March 1662 – 12 February 1689) was Queen of Spain from 1679 to 1689 as the first wife of King Charles II.
+She was born petite-fille de France as the daughter of Philippe I, Duke of Orléans and Princess Henrietta of England.
 Marie became the Queen of Spain on 19 November 1679, and remained in her post until her death in 1689 from the presumed cause of appendicitis.

 Life

 Childhood

 Marie Louise d'Orléans was born at the Palais Royal in Paris.
 She was the eldest daughter of Philippe of France, Duke of Orléans and of his first wife, Princess Henrietta of England.
 As a petite-fille de France she was entitled to the attribute of Royal Highness, although, as was customary at court at the palace of Versailles, her style, Mademoiselle d'Orléans, was more often used.

-Charming, pretty and graceful, Marie Louise, who was her father's favourite child, had a happy childhood, residing most of the time in the Palais Royal, and at the château de Saint-Cloud situated a few kilometres west of Paris.
+Marie Louise, who was her father's favourite child, had a happy childhood, residing most of the time in the Palais Royal, and at the château de Saint-Cloud situated a few kilometres west of Paris.
 Marie Louise spent a lot of time with both her paternal and maternal grandmothers—Anne of Austria, who doted on her and left the bulk of her fortune to her when she died in 1666; and Henrietta Maria, who lived in Colombes.

 Marie Louise's mother died in 1670.
 The following year, her father married Elisabeth Charlotte of the Palatinate.
 All her life, Marie Louise would maintain an affectionate correspondence with her stepmother.